 Sayadaw U Pandita has implemented his responsibility as a successor in an impressive manner.
 From 1984 to 2013 every two or three years he conducted a retreat in the USA.
 In 1996 the American ex-monk and journalist Alan Clements did state that according to him in Western countries Buddhist teachers did use too much their own method, and U Pandita reacted as follows (A True Spiritual Friend).
 In those days he was invited more than once to settle in the USA.

 In 1993 – with American support (Saddhamma Foundation) – he opened in Myanmar the forest centre Hse Mine Gon, where he conducted annual 60 day retreats since 1999, especially for English speaking foreigners.
 In that same year 1999 he opened a meditation centre in Lumbini, Nepal.
+In due course outside of Burma more than ten centra have been founded under direct or indirect supervision of Sayadaw U Pandita.
+In this manner Mahasi-method spread over the world in a way comparable with how U Ba Khin-method (see above) did.
 From 2010 on every year there is a three day Dhamma Family Gathering, an evaluation of the progress of all (about 20) Panditarama centres worldwide.

 In 1990 Sayadaw U Pandita broke away from Mahasi Sasana Yeiktha.
 As I have been told in Myanmar by various people: because of difference of opinions between board and teachers.
 There is no indication at all that he left Mahasi Sasana Yeiktha because he wanted to distinguish himself with a change in the method.